sallylin831006/FunTraveler/README.md

 - Used MVC pattern to define different objects with different responsibilities, and the way that objects interact with each other.
 - Implemented PusherSwift to perform real-time data synchronization and enable users to co-edit the itinerary together.
 - Synchronize data with RESTful APIs.
-- Implement the algorithm to rearrange all times in trip schedule.
+- Implement the algorithm to rearrange all times in the trip schedule.
 - Utilized CoreLocation to calculate the distance and driving time between the attractions.
 - Apply GoogleMaps SDK to show maps and search for attractions.
-- Utilized GMSPolyline to draw custom marker in googleMaps.
+- Utilized GMSPolyline to draw custom markers in GoogleMaps.
 - Create custom polaroid composite images with CALayer in AVFoundation.
 - Apply two upload methods to upload video with multipart/form-data.
 - Utilized video cache to optimize the transfer of video data on a network to improve performance for users.
-- Developed readable and maintainable codes in Swift using encapsulation in uiview module.
+- Developed readable and maintainable codes in Swift using encapsulation in UIView module.
 - Utilized Lottie to display animations.
 - Implemented image downloading and caching via Kingfisher.